lanl-aea/waves/docs/tutorial_08_data_extraction_waves.rst

    group_path = "/RECTANGLE/FieldOutputs/ALL_ELEMENTS"
    field_outputs = xarray.open_dataset(extracted_file, group=group_path)

-The structure is separated this way to aid automated exploration of the data structure.
+The structure is separated into two files to aid automated exploration of the data structure.
 The root file, ``rectangle_compression.h5`` may be opened with `h5py`_ to obtain the Xarray datasets list in the ``/xarray/Dataset`` group path.
-Then the datasets file ``rectangle_compression_datasets.h5`` file may be opened separately with `Xarray`_.
+Then the datasets file, ``rectangle_compression_datasets.h5``, may be opened separately with `Xarray`_ in the same Python script.
+This is required because h5py and Xarray can not access the same file at the same time.

-In practice when you know the Xarray dataset path(s) relevant to your workflow, you may also go directly to the datasets file. :ref:`tutorial_post_processing_waves` will introduce post-processing with the :ref:`odb_extract_cli` and :meth:`waves.scons_extensions.abaqus_extract` H5 files.
+In practice when you know the Xarray dataset path(s) relevant to your workflow, you may also go directly to the datasets file.

 .. code-block::